muggleyoung/order-book/README.md

 ### Assumptions:
 - Management of tickers is not included, tickers here is a fixed list of enums
-- Support only one currency: USD, no format validation
 - There is no check for possible max quantity for sale or buy
 - All the orderBook history is stored in memory
 - All times are handled as local time, no timezone logic
-- Only one currency is supported, therefore no currency conversion is needed
+- Only one currency("USD") is supported, therefore no currency conversion is needed

 ### API endpoints
 - POST /order-book